coder/terraform-provider-coder/docs/resources/metadata.md

 page_title: "coder_metadata Resource - terraform-provider-coder"
 subcategory: ""
 description: |-
-  Use this resource to attach key/value pairs to a resource.
+  Use this resource to attach metadata to a resource.
 They will be displayed in the Coder dashboard.
 ---

 # coder_metadata (Resource)

-Use this resource to attach key/value pairs to a resource.
+Use this resource to attach metadata to a resource.
 They will be displayed in the Coder dashboard.

 ## Example Usage